-Anti-wrinkle injections are the most popular and well known aesthetic treatment.
+Anti-wrinkle injections are the most popular and well-known aesthetic treatment and are ideal for treating fine lines and wrinkles and form part of a wider treatment plan which can address several other conditions.
 More often referred to by certain brand names, anti-wrinkle injections temporarily reduce or eliminate facial fine lines and wrinkles.
 The most commonly treated areas are frown lines, forehead creases, and crow’s feet near the eyes.

 The benefits of anti-wrinkle injections are:

-Both our doctors are highly skilled at this procedure.
-Dr Langdon is a Country Expert for Teoxane while Dr Paris is dual qualified as a dentist and a doctor and is a trainer for Cosmetic Courses.
+Both our doctors are highly skilled at this procedure having been practicing for many years.
+Dr Langdon has been recognised as one of the UK’s best injectors and is a Country Expert for Teoxane.
+Dr Paris is also exceptionally skilled being dual qualified as a dentist and as a doctor and is a trainer for UK’s oldest training college Cosmetic Courses.

 Anti-wrinkle injections are used to treat fine lines and wrinkles.
 The treatment is administered based on areas of the face and performed by a medical professional.
 At Berkshire Aesthetics the procedure is performed by either Dr Langdon or Dr Paris, both experts in facial aesthetics.
 Dr langdon trained in Plastic surgery while Dr Paris is dual qualified as both a dentist and a doctor specialising in facial surgery in the NHS.